wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 $$\boldsymbol{\Sigma}_x=\begin{bmatrix}2&1\\1&2\end{bmatrix}.$$

-The onboard processor first wants two uncorrelated coefficients.
-Its limited storage budget permits retaining only one coefficient per pixel pair, so which coefficient should it keep to minimize sonar-image reconstruction MSE, and what error will result?
-A downstream seafloor-object classifier additionally expects uncorrelated unit-variance features; what whitening transform should be used?
+Calculate an orthonormal transform that produces two uncorrelated coefficients, giving every transform entry and output variance numerically.
+If the storage budget permits retaining only one coefficient per pixel pair, identify it and calculate the resulting reconstruction MSE.
+Finally, calculate a whitening transform for the downstream seafloor-object classifier, with coefficients rounded to three decimals.

 **Answer.**